All Episodes

 I don't think that a wife can determine a vote for a candidate.

-I think a wife can determine a vote against if the the wife rubs people the wrong way.
+I think a wife can determine a vote against if the wife rubs people the wrong way.

-And when they put her out there, she's talking to kids and she's not arguing or shouting at anybody and she's not running down the country like she usually does.
+And when they put her out there, she's talking to kids, and she's not arguing or shouting at anybody, and she's not running down the country like she usually does.

-So she was she was a she's a liability.
+So she's a liability.

 I don't know.

-The the the the idea of a first this this is not a sexist comment, folks, but first ladies are not on a ballot until they put themselves there like Hillary did, and we all know why.
+The idea of a first, this is not a sexist comment, folks, but first ladies are not on a ballot until they put themselves there like Hillary did.

 They built her up into something after all that was happening.

-But it I don't I don't think that uh you know she has any any particular ability to help or or hurt.
+But this is, I don't think Cindy McCain, nothing against her, but I don't think that she has any particular ability to help or hurt.

 She's not a public person.